sketchplugins/plugin-directory/README.md

 - [Google Sheets Content Sync](https://github.com/dwilliames/google-sheets-content-sync-sketch-plugin), by David Williames: Edit and collaborate on your content in Google Sheets, then sync in back to your sketch files.
 - [Gridy](https://github.com/volorf/gridy), by Oleg Frolov: An easy way creating guidelines
 - [GuideGuide](https://guideguide.me), by Cameron McEfee: Quickly and easily create grids and manipulate guides with a consistent UI in Photoshop, Illustrator, and Sketch
+- [Gutter Cutter](https://github.com/GCampi/gutter-cutter), by Gabriele Campi: A Sketch plugin to create custom grids with guides
 - [Handy Menu](https://github.com/sergeishere/HandyMenu-SketchPlugin), by Sergey Dmitriev: Gives quick access to your plugins through context menu
 - [Handy Tools](https://github.com/webpatch/handy-tools), by webpatch: Some handy tools for Sketch
 - [HandyMenu](https://github.com/sergeishere/handymenu-sketchplugin), by Sergey Dmitriev: Quick access to Sketch App plugins through contextual menu